 Cover a baking sheet with aluminum foil and brush it with olive oil.

 Lay filets skin-side down on the baking sheet.

 Brush filets with olive oil, sprinkle each with Fines Herbes, and dust lightly with a pinch of Kosher salt.

-*Note: You can find any pin bones by placing the flat of your index finger at the top of the filet in the thickest part and pulling it toward the tail.
-I use a small set of needle-nose pliers to remove these bones.
+- You can find any pin bones by placing the flat of your index finger at the top of the filet in the thickest part and pulling it toward the tail.
+We use a small set of needle-nose pliers to remove these bones.

 - We particularly like the tarragon in the Fines Herbes mixture with the trout, but Herbes de Provence and Italian herb mixtures are also good.